writethedocs/www/docs/blog/2021-community-update.rst

    :tags: stats, newsletter
    :author: Eric Holscher

-Write the Docs Community Update
+Write the Docs Community Update - August 2021
 ===============================

 Hey there documentarians!

 The newsletter team is taking August off this year, but there's still plenty going on in the community.
-This update covers what else is going on behind the scenes while they take a much deserved break.
+This update covers what else is going on behind the scenes while the newsletter team takes a much deserved break.

-We're looking forward to seeing everyone online for our `Prague <http://www.writethedocs.org/conf/prague/2021/>`_ on **October 3-5** in the CEST timezone.
+We're looking forward to seeing everyone online for our virtual `Prague <http://www.writethedocs.org/conf/prague/2021/>`_ on **October 3-5** in the CEST timezone.
 We're also getting excited about our upcoming virtual `Australia & India <http://www.writethedocs.org/conf/australia/2021/>`_ conference on **December 2-3** in the AEDT timezone.
 The talks were just announced for the Prague conference, and the `Australia & India conference CFP <https://www.writethedocs.org/conf/australia/2021/cfp/>`_ **is still open if you have ideas to present.**